Target Tracking via LiDAR-RADAR Sensor Fusion for Autonomous Racing: Abstract

 \section{Abstract}

-High Speed multi-vehicle Autonomous Racing will increase the safety and performance of road-going Autonomous Vehicles.
-Precise vehicle detection and dynamics estimation from a moving platform is a key requirement for planning and executing complex autonomous overtaking maneuvers.
-To address this requirement, we have developed a Latency-Aware EKF-based Multi Target Tracking algorithm fusing LiDAR and RADAR measurements.
-The algorithm explots the different sensor characteristics by explicitly integrating the Range Rate in the EKF Measurement Function, as well as a-priori knowledge of the racetrack during state prediction.
-It can handle Out-Of-Sequence Measurements via Reprocessing using a double State and Measurement Buffer, ensuring sensor delay compensation with no information loss.
-This algorithm has been implemented on Team PoliMOVE's autonomous racecar, and was proved experimentally by completing a number of fully autonomous overtaking maneuvers at speeds up to 275 km/h.
+High-speed multi-vehicle autonomous racing increases the safety and performance of road-going Autonomous Vehicles.
+Precise Vehicle Detection and Tracking from a moving platform is a key requirement for planning and executing complex autonomous overtaking maneuvers.
+To address this requirement, we have developed a latency-aware EKF-based Multi Target Tracking algorithm fusing LiDAR and RADAR measurements.
+The algorithm exploits the different sensor characteristics by explicitly integrating the range-rate in the EKF measurement function, as well as a priori knowledge of the racetrack during state prediction.
+It can handle Out-Of-Sequence Measurements via Reprocessing using a double state and measurement buffer, ensuring sensor delay compensation with no information loss.
+This algorithm has been implemented on Team PoliMOVE's autonomous racecar, and was validated experimentally by completing a number of fully autonomous overtaking maneuvers at speeds up to 275 km/h.